ivan-osipov/Clabo/README.md

 [bot for Telegram messenger](https://core.telegram.org/bots).

 ## Usage
-If you use Gradle, you should to add the follow config
+If you use Gradle, you should add the follow config
 ```gradle
 repositories {
     mavenCentral()